 Gal.1:15: “But when God, who from my mother’s womb had set me [Paul] apart and called me through His grace, was pleased to reveal His Son to Me.”
 (Paul makes reference to revelation, not conversion.
 This language echoes the Old Testament prophetic call of Jeremiah.)

-Gal.2:12: “Peter used to eat with the Gentiles; but when the Jewish Christians came, Peter began to draw back and separated himself, because he was afraid on the circumcised.”
+Gal.2:12: “Peter used to eat with the Gentiles; but when the Jewish Christians came, Peter began to draw back and separated himself, because he was afraid of the circumcised.”
 (Because of peer pressure, Peter walked away from the Gentiles.
 Since Peter’s actions were in public, Paul rebuked Peter in public.
 The Jerusalem Council recognized the freedom of Gentile Christians from the Jewish law.)

 Conclusion: